Makers-Den/makersden-nextjs-storyblok-website/README.md

 To update type definitions run `pnpm generate-sb-types`.

 Note:
-Made sure that you have [storyblok cli](https://www.storyblok.com/docs/Guides/command-line-interface 'storyblok cli') installed and you are logged in (the account has to have access to the [Makers' Den storyblok](https://app.storyblok.com/#/me/spaces/188026/dashboard "Makers' Den storyblok") space).
+Make sure that you have [storyblok cli](https://www.storyblok.com/docs/Guides/command-line-interface 'storyblok cli') installed and you are logged in (the account has to have access to the [Makers' Den storyblok](https://app.storyblok.com/#/me/spaces/188026/dashboard "Makers' Den storyblok") space).

 # Page structure